 Tip 1: There Are Fewer Pilgrims Spending Winter on The Camino

-One thing you should be aware of if you’re planning to spend winter on the Camino is that there will be significantly less pilgrims on the various routes.
+One thing you should be aware of if you’re planning to spend winter on the Camino is that there will be significantly fewer pilgrims on the various routes.
 If the social aspect of the Camino is something that you want, you may find yourself feeling a little bit disappointed.

 However, on the flip side, you can almost be guaranteed a quiet and peaceful journey, ideal for some contemplation about life.
-So, if you are looking for a social experience, this might not be the right time for you to travel.
+So, if you are looking for a social experience, this might not be the right time to travel.

-But if you’re the kind of pilgrim looking for the solitude that a quiet Camino can bring, we would highly recommend spending winter on the Camino.
+But if you’re the kind of pilgrim looking for the solitude that a quiet Camino can bring, we highly recommend spending winter on the Camino.